Doreen Baingana: Career

 Baingana won the Grace Paley Prize for Short Fiction in 2003 for her collection Tropical Fish.
 It was published by the University of Massachusetts Press and Broadway Books in the US, Oshun Books in South Africa, and Cassava Republic Press in Nigeria.
-It has been translated into Swedish and is forthcoming in French and Spanish in 2021.
+It has been translated into Swedish and Spanish.
+It is forthcoming in French.
 The linked stories, which explore the lives of three sisters growing up in Entebbe after the fall of Idi Amin, have been described by Publishers Weekly as "richly detailed stories" that are "lush with cultural commentary."